haagahelia/ohke-teknologiat/08_seminaari/markdown_file1.md

 ![Wikipedia's sample picture of server architecture](images/1200px-Wikimedia_Server_Architecture_(simplified).svg.png)

-Note: You can invoke the list of the other files in VS Code when you type ctrl+space or type in dot/"the full stop" charsacter  .
+Note: You can invoke the list of the other files in VS Code when you type ctrl+space or type in the dot/"the full stop" character  .

 Three ways to write the Horizontal rule:
 <hr />